S.O.F.A. member Denise Laurent wants to encourage artists to give water mixable oils a try. Here are her recommendations for a starter kit.

 I use Holbein Aqua Duo from Jackson’s here in the UK, but available in other countries too.
 A superb range of high quality water soluble oils.
 Jackson’s has a starter set of 4 20ml tubes that would be perfect for anyone wanting to give oils a try.

 Jackson’s also have their own range of Jackson’s Aqua oils.
 Lovely soft paints to use, they flow off the brush and blend beautifully.
 They’re a very good price too!
+There are now water soluble oils from other companies too, like Daniel Smith and Talens.

 You’ll need a couple of brushes and they need to be suitable for acrylic painting because they’re going to see a fair bit of water.
 If you don’t have any already try one of each of these; Jackson’s Akoya brushes, stiff white synthetic bristle brushes that are great for working with thicker paint, and Jackson’s Procryl brushes, a little softer than the Akoya and great for thinner layers of paint and blending colours together.
 These or something similar will get you started.